wp-plugins/bbpress-post-via-mail/readme.txt

 Unique hash value in each message provides additional security.

-Examples available on a sample page:
+Examples available on a plugin page:

 <a href="https://postviamail.unicornis.pl">Snapshots showing how it works</a>